wilstermanz/notes/chef_knife_writeup.md

 ## Western- or Japanese-style knife?
 ### Western knives
-- Use softer steels and have thicker edge geometry
+- Uses softer steels and have thicker edge geometry
 - Suitable for heavy use and abuse, but need more frequent sharpening
 - General sharpening is easier and a honing steel can be used to maintain a decent edge
 - Cannot be made exceptionally sharp
 - Not cool, very utilitarian
 ### Japanese knives
-- Use quite hard steels and have a very thin edge
+- Uses quite hard steels and have a very thin edge
 - Exceptional at slicing and maintaining sharpness, but very prone to chips and damage
 - Sharpening is more difficult, and honing steels are more likely to chip the knife than maintain the edge
 - Can be sharpened to a ridiculous degree
 - Super cool and trendy and available with fancy damascus patterns and nifty handles
 ### Conclusion
-Based on general cool factor and the example's Nick sent, a Japanese-style knife is the way to go.
+Based on general cool factor and the examples Nick sent, a Japanese-style knife is the way to go.
 This is especially true if we choose one with some Western-style features like slightly lower hardness steel and more friendly edge geometry

 ## Budget Breakdown
-Because of the limitations I listed for Japanese knives, I think that it would be worth getting one that is a bit cheaper, but we can also get some other gifts that will make up for its deficiencies such as an end-grain cutting board (to protect the edge) and whetstone (also Nick likes more gifts more than less gifts).
-Here are some options various price ranges:
+Because of the limitations I listed for Japanese knives, I think that it would be worth getting one that is a bit cheaper, but we can also get some other gifts that will make up for its deficiencies such as an end-grain cutting board (to protect the edge) and whetstone (also, Nick likes more gifts more than less gifts).
+Here are some options in various price ranges:

 ### $200-$250